JuliaDynamics/ComplexityMeasures.jl/README.md

 [![Package Downloads](https://shields.io/endpoint?url=https://pkgs.genieframework.com/api/v1/badge/Entropies)](https://pkgs.genieframework.com?packages=Entropies)

-A Julia package that provides estimators for probabilities, entropies, and other complexity emasures, in the context of nonlinear dynamics, nonlinear timeseries analysis, and complex systems.
+A Julia package that provides estimators for probabilities, entropies, and other complexity measures, in the context of nonlinear dynamics, nonlinear timeseries analysis, and complex systems.
 It can be used as a standalone package, or as part of several projects in the JuliaDynamics organization, such as [DynamicalSystems.jl](https://juliadynamics.github.io/DynamicalSystems.jl/dev/)